 As a CEO, it’s essential to make sure your profits are as high as possible.
 But you also have a responsibility towards your employees.
 Not only do you have a duty to make them happy, but when people are happy at work, productivity and efficiency increase.

-If you want to make sure your business runs as smoothly as possible, you need to focus on creating a positive workplace.
+To ensure your business runs as smoothly as possible, you need to focus on creating a positive workplace.
 There are a few ways through which you can do that.
 But the real secret is that you need to listen to your employees.
 You need to have an open line of communication between managers and employees and always take their feedback into account.
-Other than that, a few guidelines show what aspects are most important for employee satisfaction.
+Other than that, a few guidelines show the most important aspects for employee satisfaction.

 Having the ability to balance work and social life is at the forefront.
-But custom uniforms for work and employee benefits are just as important.
 At the end of the day, every CEO needs to remember that if you push your employees to the limit, they will break at some point.
 But if you give them a nurturing space, they will grow and flourish.